ADULT BOOK CLUBS

 (Please note, this is the fourth Friday, not the third)

 For years, Old Gregory has been the “Spook” for the county, ridding the local villages of evil.
 Now his time is coming to an end.
 But who will take over for him?
 Twenty-nine apprentices have tried—some floundered, some fled, some failed to stay alive.
 Only Thomas Ward is left.
 He’s the last hope, the last apprentice.

 Friday, February 21 at 6:00 pm at Hardee’s (913 E. Main St.)

 Food for Thought Book Discussions

 The Food for Thought discussion group meets seasonally at En Season Cafe at the Sustainable Business Center.
-The next discussion (after November) will be in February or March of 2015.
+The next discussion will be in February or March of 2015.

 Located at Galesburg’s Sustainable Business Center, En Season Café serves locally-grown food with an ever-changing lunch menu depending on what is in season.
-Register and pay for your lunch (a flat $10) at the Reference Desk by 8:00 pm November 12.
+Entree, side dish, and drink are a flat $10 for the book club.
 There will be vegetarian options.